What you bring to the table, sexually, matters.

 If you are a man, you will see the most success by mixing and matching the following qualities:

-- Ambition: Have plans and put them into action.
+• Ambition: Have plans and put them into action.

-- Leadership qualities: Demonstrate that others look up to you and follow you.
+• Leadership qualities: Have others follow you.

 Stage II

-In stage II, our preferences change.
+In stage II, our preferences change — it all becomes about family.

 Stage III